husmus00/husmus00.github.io/content/_index.md

 Greetings!
-My name is Hussam, and I'm a computer engineering graduate and controls software engineer working at the UKRI.
+I'm Hussam, a Computer Engineering graduate and Controls Software Engineer working at the UKRI.
 You can find more information on my [Linkedin](https://linkedin.com/in/hussam-alhassan) and [GitHub](https://github.com/husmus00) pages, or contact me via hsm.link@proton.me.